 - MADE IN INDIANA: The Barn Owl box is manufactured in the USA by JCS Wildlife.
 Great for rodent control.

-- NATURAL FINISH TO PROTECT FROM ELEMENTS: Outside is treated with Linseed oil to protect wood from elements.
-Wood is exterior grade plywood and is ready for outdoor exposure.
+- OUTDOOR READY: Wood is exterior grade plywood and is ready for outdoor exposure.

 - DIMENSIONS: The entrance hole is elliptical measuring 3 ¾” and 4 1/2" with 4 grip grooves below to aid in owl entry.
 Dimensions: on box are 23 ¾" long, 12 ¼" wide, and 16 ½" tall (roof overhangs box by 2 ¼” in front)

 - EASY INSTALLATION: Come pre-assembled and includes drain holes in the bottom and holes under the roof overhang allowing for air circulation.
 A hanging strip on the backside of the box allows for easy installation (recommended placement is 12'-20' high)

 - TAILORED TO OWLS: Modeled after the design of owl expert Steve Simmons, this box meets the specific needs of the Barn Owl.